David-Croose/vim_config/README.md

-# vim_config
+# vim_learning
-my configuration of vim
+my configuration and learning note of vim